Selenium Deficiency and Anti-Inflammatory Effects

 Less systemic inflammation.
 Better immune function.
 Selenium is an essential trace element.
 Our cells cannot synthesize it.
 We must get it as a part of our diets.
-Adequate intakes are necessary for optimal immune system function.
+Adequate intakes are necessary for optimal anti-inflammatory effects.

 Unfortunately, many of us live in regions with selenium-poor soil and selenium-poor crops and fruits.
 We do not get sufficient selenium from our food [Stoffaneller & Morse 2015].
 Adequate selenium intake and status are vital.
 There are increased health risks associated with selenium deficiency.